bombi00/IDL---Assignment0/assignment0.typ

 As methods we have implemented the `fit` function used to train the model, the `predict` method used to predict the labels using the trained weights and `accuracy` to calculate, as the name suggests, the accuracy of the predicted classes.\
 == Fit method
 The `fit` function takes as input the training data and the corresponding labels.
 First we initialize the weights, with values between 0 and 0.01, using the same shape of the input `X` data.\
 Then we iterate with two loops, first over each epoch, and then for every samples in the training set.
-We implemented the forward pass using `z = x @ self.W + self.b` to perform the dot product betweem the input and the weights and adding the bias, and then we used the `argmax` to obtain the most probable class.
+We implemented the forward pass using `z = x @ self.W + self.b` to perform the dot product between the input and the weights and adding the bias, and then we used the `argmax` to obtain the most probable class.
 In this iteration we also calculate the if the prediction is wrong, useful to update the weights and bias, and also the loss (MSE).\
 For the weights and bias update we used another loop to iterate over each class.
 We adjust the bias as `bias = bias + learning_rate * error` and the weights as `weights = weights + learning_rate * error * x`.
 == Results
 We trained the model using different learning rates, specifically 0.001, 0.0001 and 0.00001, with 70 epochs and for each of them we plotted the loss curve and calculated the accuracy.
-In particular, we obtained the best result with a learning rate of 0.0001, reaching, as is possible to see in the #link(<6>)[Figure 6 and 7], an accuracy of almost 0.95% in the `train_set` where in the `test_set`the accuracy is 0.87%.
+In particular, we obtained the best result with a learning rate of 0.0001, reaching, as is possible to see in the #link(<6>)[Figure 6 and 7], an accuracy of almost 0.95% in the `train_set` where in the `test_set` the accuracy is 0.87%.

 #figure(